Been here? Rate It!

 Main aquarium, the highlight is the Caribbean Reef, a 90,000 gallon round tank when you first walk in.
 Catch one of the daily feedings, look for the enormous green eel and the green sea turtle.
 In another section, be sure to see Granddad, an Australian lungfish that has been there since 1933 when he was used to lure visitors to the World's Fair.

 The Oceanarium, added in 1991, is supposed to resemble the Pacific Northwest.
-There's a aquatic show called Fantasea that replaced the old dolphin show, reviews make it sound like a Sea World type show.
+There's a aquatic show called Fantasea that replaced the old dolphin show, it's not exactly a Sea World type show but they do highlight the beluga whales, dolphins and a sea lion.
 The wall of windows in the Oceanarium creates the stunning optical illusion of connecting with Lake Michigan in the background.
 There are also several beluga whales that seem to enjoy posing for pictures, playful sea otters (some rescued from the Exxon Valdez oil spill), seals and penguins.

 The Wild Reef, added in 2003, features sharks and a coral reef.
 It's most famous resident, Bubba, a 140 lb.
 Queensland grouper that had successful cancer treatments died in 2006 :-(